uniflare/skbtforarma/NoGui/README.txt

 ==================
 = OLD CHANGELOGS =
 ==================

-== Version 0.9.4
-FIXED: Server crash on stop/start
-NEW: Crash Detection!
-Will force close any crashed processes!
-FIXED: Config Structure (should be easier to understand)
-NEW: Affinity and Priority settings!
-CHANGED: Bundled required exe's in external folder for redistributability

 == Version 0.9.3 HF (Private Release)
 **HOTFIX: Possibly fixed a double start issue for some (slower) servers.